eshanbehal/Top-10-Downloader/readme.md

    ArrayAdapters: it is very basic it can put data into a single textview widget.it uses objects "tostring" method and puts the returned string into the the textview.

    for more info on ArrayAdapters view this link : https://developer.android.com/reference/android/widget/ArrayAdapter.html

+5. added code for the layout inflater and context for the app in new java class feed adapter.

+   more info on CONTEXT : https://developer.android.com/reference/android/content/Context.html

+   more info on layoutinflater : https://developer.android.com/reference/android/view/LayoutInflater.html